parenthetical-e/bigstats/README.markdown

-A module for calculating statistics incrementally (i.e. online).
+A (toy) module for calculating statistics incrementally (i.e. online).

-If is intended to easy the memory requirements of analyzing BIG data sets.
+....
+Here an incompetent thinks about big data.